 Jole Osteen said, “What follows the “I am” will always come looking for you….
 Many times, we are using the power of ‘I am’ against us.”
 What are you looking to create in your life?
 You get a free preview of that creation by discovering your current “I am” beliefs”.

 How often do we all say things that solidify our future, outlook and what we attract?

 I am always rushed I am so tired I am always broke I am a dummy I am stupid I am fat I am no good I am under qualified I am never going to make it I am always last I am I am I am…

 And I can pretty much guarantee that those people will most likely never receive what they have already told the universe and their brains that they shouldn’t EVER have.

+Kristen Butler with the Power of Positivity has talked about the I AM transformations.
 Because here’s the thing, ‘I am’ will always come looking for you, it’s like a magnet so what are you attracting?
 Is it what you want to attract?
 And are you willing to make a change in something as small as what you say?
 What if just changing that could change your entire life?

 Let’s play a game.

 I am always broke………. becomes……….
 I AM always full of abundance I am a dummy………. becomes……….
 I AM smart and intelligent I am fat………. becomes……….
 I AM fit I am never good enough………. becomes……….
 I AM good enough I am under qualified………. becomes……….
 I AM highly qualified I am never going to make it………. becomes……….
 I AM going to make it, I have what it takes I am always last………. becomes……….
 I AM exactly where I need to be